 The instructional setting(s) should duplicate the equipment and technology available to users.
-At a minimum, the facilities should allow the instructor to demonstrate information systems available to the library's users.
+At minimum, the facilities should allow the instructor to demonstrate information systems in a designated teaching space, with the appropriate technology, to a variety of audiences.
 It is desirable that the facilities provide individual hands-on experience for those being instructed.
 It should be flexible enough to accommodate active learning and student collaboration when appropriate.

-B. Staff work facilities
+B. Instructional support facilities

 The library should provide convenient access to the equipment and services necessary to design, produce, reproduce, and update instructional materials in a variety of formats.
-There should be sufficient space for the preparation and storage of instructional materials.
+There should be sufficient space for the preparation and storage of instructional materials